-Through training and proper nutrition, we can help slow and in some cases even counteract these changes that occur in our bones for improved health, quality of life, and longevity.
+Through health training and proper nutrition, we can help slow and in some cases even counteract these changes that occur in our bones for improved health, quality of life, and longevity and stronger bones.

-The sooner a woman starts to add these nutrition and training strategies in her life, the better.
-The sooner, the better for building and maintaining habits and routines that lead to lifelong bone health.
+The sooner a woman starts to add and build these nutrition, health and training strategies in her life, the better.
+The sooner, the better for building and maintaining strong health habits and routines that lead to lifelong bone health and stronger bones.

-By the time we have reached our 20th birthday most of us have reached our bone density peak.
+By the time we have reached age 20, most of us have reached our bone density peak.

-With this in mind, there is no time to waste in building a healthy routine.
-Having healthy bones will lead to less risk of breaks, and injury as we age.
+With this in mind, there is no time to waste in building a healthy, stronger routine.
+Having strong, healthy bones will lead to less risk of breaks, and injury as we age.
 But more simply, bones play many important roles in our bodies.
-These roles include: providing structure, protecting organs, anchoring muscles, storing calcium, providing movement, and more.
+These roles include: providing a stronger structure, protecting organs, anchoring muscles, storing calcium, providing stronger movement, and more.

-With these functions in mind, it’s more than a little important to build and maintain one of your body’s more important structural aspects.
+With these functions in mind, it’s more than a little important to build and maintain one of your body’s more important structural aspects and build strong bones.

-Tip #1: Perform Weight-Bearing Exercises And Strength Train To Build Strong Bones
+Tip #1: Perform Weight-Bearing Exercises And Strength Train To Build Stronger Bones

-If you take one thing away from this article today, it should be that studies have shown that both weightlifting and strength training help promote new bone growth and maintain the existing bone.
+If you take one thing away from this article today, it should be that studies have shown that both weightlifting and strength training help promote natural bone growth and maintain the existing bone.

-In this well-studied area of the body, it has been shown that weight-bearing exercise benefits include: increased bone mineral density, increased bone size, reduced inflammation, increased muscle mass, and protection against bone loss.
+In this well-studied area of the body, it has been shown that weight-bearing exercise benefits include: increased bone mineral density, increased bone size, reduced inflammation, increased muscle mass, and protection against bone loss and building stronger bones.